jamesquinlan/dsc-techstack/topics/shell.md

 UNIX is a multiuser, multitasking operating system developed in the 1970s by Bell Labs.
 Licensed in 1975, UC Berkeley made enhancements and called it BSD (Berkeley Software Distribution) and distributed it to universities.

+## UNIX philosophies

+* Do one thing and do it well - Write programs that do one thing and do it well.
+Write programs to work together.
+Write programs to handle text streams, because that is a universal interface.

+* Everything is file - Ease of use and security is offered by treating hardware as a file.

+* Store data and configuration in flat text files - Text file is a universal interface.
+Easy to create, backup and move to another system.

+* Use shell scripts to increase leverage and portability - Use shell script to automate common tasks across various UNIX / Linux installations.

+* Chain programs together to complete complex task - Use shell pipes and filters to chain small utilities that perform one task at time.

+* Choose portability over efficiency.
+* Keep it Simple, Stupid (KISS).